substrate-developer-hub/substrate-contracts-workshop/0/building-your-contract.md

 Polkadot-JS Apps uses this file to generate a friendly interface for deploying and interacting with your contract. :)

-In the next section we will start a Substrate node and configure the Polkadot-JS Apps UI to interact with it.
+In the next section we will start a Canvas node and configure the Polkadot-JS Apps UI to interact with it.

 ---